chakraya/myblogjounney/_posts/2020-04-24-preserve-source-ip.md

 ---
 layout: post
-title: Preserve Source IP with NodePort and HA Proxy
+title: Preserve Source IP with NodePort service
+description: How to Preserve Source IP for auditing in Kubernetes cluster deployments
 comments_id: 5
 ---
 {% seo %}